Gasoline: Octane rating

-Spark-ignition engines are designed to burn gasoline in a controlled process called deflagration.
-However, the unburned mixture may autoignite by pressure and heat alone, rather than igniting from the spark plug at exactly the right time, causing a rapid pressure rise that can damage the engine.
-This is often referred to as engine knocking or end-gas knock.
-Knocking can be reduced by increasing the gasoline's resistance to autoignition, which is expressed by its octane rating.
-A detailed analysis further explores the conditions where premium fuel provides actual performance benefits versus when it is unnecessary.

 Octane rating is measured relative to a mixture of 2,2,4-trimethylpentane (an isomer of octane) and n-heptane.
 There are different conventions for expressing octane ratings, so the same physical fuel may have several different octane ratings based on the measure used.
 One of the best known is the research octane number (RON).

 The octane rating of typical commercially available gasoline varies by country.
 In Finland, Sweden, and Norway, 95 RON is the standard for regular unleaded gasoline and 98 RON is also available as a more expensive option.

 In the United Kingdom, over 95 percent of gasoline sold has 95 RON and is marketed as Unleaded or Premium Unleaded.
 Super Unleaded, with 97/98 RON and branded high-performance fuels (e.g., Shell V-Power, BP Ultimate) with 99 RON make up the balance.
 Gasoline with 102 RON may rarely be available for racing purposes.

 In the U.S., octane ratings in unleaded fuels vary between 85 and 87 AKI (91–92 RON) for regular, 89–90 AKI (94–95 RON) for mid-grade (equivalent to European regular), up to 90–94 AKI (95–99 RON) for premium (European premium).